 A bridge is a structure built over obstacles such as rivers and valleys.
 It plays an important role in the rise of transportation, local and worldwide trade, as well as the spreading of knowledge.

 In the late 1770s, humans achieved a milestone in bridge technology with the development of the Iron Bridge in Shropshire, England.
-Between the 18th and 19th centuries, thousands of bridges were built in the United States and Canada, reminiscent of earlier designs in Switzerland and Germany.
+Between the 18th and 19th centuries, thousands of bridges were built in the United States and Canada, drawing inspiration from earlier designs in Switzerland and Germany.

 Today’s bridges strongly vary in terms of their appearance, construction materials, carrying capacity, and movable sections.
 They all can be categorized in several ways.
-Below we have listed the most popular types of bridges in the world that serve various purposes.
+Below, we have listed the most popular types of bridges in the world, each serving different purposes.

 Table of Contents